SlavaUkraini2022/ddos_for_glory_of_ukraine/README.md

 - https://ddosmonitor.herokuapp.com

 I aint bash-scripter, files provided here are created based on another script I found in one of telegram channels.
 Therefore propositions, beautifications are absolutely welcome and NEEDED - it's gotta be more autonomous and optimized!

+I will be grateful if someone can take bash-scripts and adopt them for Windows.
+Thanks!

 Gloty to Ukraine!